mozilla/dxr/docs/source/deployment.rst

         # it if you're on a woefully underpowered machine, but I'm not maintaining
         # it.

-        # Tell this instance of DXR where its target folder is:
+        # Tell this instance of DXR where its config file is:
-        SetEnv DXR_FOLDER /home/vagrant/dxr/tests/test_basic/target/
+        SetEnv DXR_CONFIG /home/vagrant/dxr/tests/test_basic/dxr.config

         WSGIScriptAlias / /usr/local/lib/python2.7/site-packages/dxr/dxr.wsgi
     </VirtualHost>